-The Company's collaboration agreements with Amgen also continue to progress as it relates to the AMG 890 (ARO-LPA) and ARO-AMG1 candidates.
-Under the terms of the agreements taken together, the Company has received \$35 million in upfront payments and \$21.5 million in the form of an equity investment by Amgen in the Company's Common Stock and could receive up to \$617 million in option payments and development, regulatory and sales milestone payments.
-The Company is further eligible to receive single-digit royalties for sales of products under the ARO-AMG1 agreement and up to low double-digit royalties for sales of products under the AMG 890 (ARO-LPA) Agreement.
+The Company's license agreement with Amgen for AMG 890 (ARO-LPA) continues to progress.
+The Company has received \$35 million in upfront payments and \$21.5 million in the form of an equity investment by Amgen in the Company's Common Stock.
+Upon signing the collaboration agreements with Amgen, the Company was eligible to receive up to \$617 million in option payments and development, regulatory and sales milestone payments.
+The Company remains eligible to receive up to \$420 million in development, regulatory and sales milestone payments under the AMG-890 (ARO-LPA) agreement.
+The Company is further eligible to receive up to low double-digit royalties for sales of products under the AMG 890 (ARO-LPA) Agreement.
 On August 1, 2018, the Company announced that it had earned a \$10 million milestone payment from Amgen following the administration of the first dose of AMG 890 (ARO-LPA) in a phase 1 clinical study.
 This milestone payment was recognized as Revenue in its entirety during the year ended September 30, 2018.
+In July 2019, Amgen informed the Company that it would not be exercising its option to an exclusive license for ARO-AMG1, and as such, there will be no further milestone or royalty payments under the ARO-AMG1 Agreement.

 The Company continues to develop other clinical candidates for future clinical trials.
 Clinical candidates are tested internally and through GLP toxicology studies at outside laboratories.
-Drug materials for such studies and clinical trials are contracted to third-party manufactures when cGMP production is required.
-The Company engages third-party contract research organizations (CROs) to manage clinical trials and works cooperatively with such organizations on all aspects of clinical trials management, including plan design, patient recruiting, and follow up.
+Drug materials for such studies and clinical trials are either contracted to third-party manufactures or manufactured internally.
+The Company engages third-party contract research organizations (CROs) to manage clinical trials and works cooperatively with such organizations on all aspects of clinical trial management, including plan design, patient recruiting, and follow up.
 These outside costs, relating to the preparation for and administration of clinical trials, are referred to as "program costs".
 If the clinical candidates progress through human testing, program costs will increase.

-Net losses were \$54.5 million, \$34.4 million and \$81.7 million during the years ended September 30, 2018, 2017 and 2016, respectively.
-Diluted losses per share were \$0.65, \$0.47 and \$1.34 during the years ended September 30, 2018, 2017 and 2016, respectively.
-A decrease in revenue in 2018 from the collaborations with Amgen is the driver of the increases in the net losses and diluted losses per share, as discussed further below.
+Net income was \$68.0 million during the year ended September 30, 2019 as compared to net losses of \$54.5 million and \$34.4 million during the years ended September 30, 2018 and 2017, respectively.
+Diluted income per share was \$0.69 during the year ended September 30, 2019 as compared to diluted losses per share of \$0.65 and \$0.47 during the years ended September 30, 2018 and 2017, respectively.
+An increase in revenue in 2019 from the license and collaboration agreements with Janssen is the driver of the increases in net income and diluted income per share, as discussed further below.

-The Company strengthened its liquidity and financial position through an equity offering completed in January 2018, which generated \$56.6 million of net cash proceeds for the Company, as well as the \$10 million milestone payment earned from Amgen under the AMG 890 (ARO-LPA) Agreement.
-Additionally, with the recent agreements made with Janssen, the Company has secured an additional \$250 million in cash proceeds in October 2018.
+The Company strengthened its liquidity and financial position during the year ended September 30, 2019 with \$300 million in upfront, milestone and equity investment payments received from Janssen.
 These cash proceeds secure the funding needed to continue to advance our preclinical candidates.
-The Company had \$30.1 million of cash and cash equivalents, \$46.4 million in short-term investments and \$111.6 million of total assets as of September 30, 2018, as compared to \$24.8 million, \$40.8 million and \$104.0 million as of September 30, 2017, respectively.
-Based upon the Company's current cash and short-term investment resources and operating plan, the Company expects to have sufficient liquidity to fund operations for at least the next twelve months.
+The Company had \$221.8 million of cash and cash equivalents, \$36.9 million in short-term investments, \$44.2 million in long-term investments and \$349.8 million of total assets as of September 30, 2019, as compared to \$30.1 million, \$46.4 million, \$0 and \$111.6 million as of September 30, 2018, respectively.
+Based upon the Company's current cash and investment resources and operating plan, the Company expects to have sufficient liquidity to fund operations for at least the next twelve months.